Purple Martin Information and Management

 out your site.
 Some new colonies are started with ASY birds, but most

 are started with SY birds, which arrive later in the season.
+See this page for more info and ideas about martins populating new sites.

 Why do I need a predator guard?
 I don't have snakes/raccoons/etc: